WarCluster/warcluster-client/README.md

 ### Running the app
 prerequisites:
 - nodejs `~0.8` installed via nvm (https://github.com/creationix/nvm) or other suitable node package manager
-- you need the [warcluster-server](https://github.com/vladimiroff/WarCluster) to be up & runnning ;)
+- you need the [warcluster-server](https://github.com/WarCluster/warcluster-server) to be up & runnning ;)
+- update the [twitter credentials](https://github.com/WarCluster/warcluster-client/blob/develop/dna/plasma.json#L16-L17) with your consumer key/secret in order to have a social twitter login.

 After you have the prerequisites:
 - `git clone ...`